pontus-vision/aws-cd/README.md

-# Pontus Vision Orient DB graph
+# Pontus Vision AWS Cloud Directory

-This project has the Pontus Vision modifications made to make OrientDB work like a lambda function.
+This project has the Pontus Vision modifications on AWSS Cloud Directory.